WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/blockchain-extensions-for-linked-data-signatures.md

  - signatureAlgorithm - http://w3id.org/security#secp256k1 defined in
    [SEC2v2](http://www.secg.org/sec2-v2.pdf)

 There are a few open questions that need to be discussed at Rebooting Web of Trust:

+ - Is the nonce necessary or optional?
  - Are developers aware that the Universale RDF Dataset Normalization Algorithm is executed when performing the digital signature?
  - Are developers comfortable with using a JSON-LD context with their data?
 Are